iCliniq Logo

 Women who are close to undergoing malignant tumor treatment have various options regarding fertility preservation.

-• Embryo Cryopreservation: This process requires harvesting eggs, fertilizing them, and freezing them.
-Thus, they can be implanted later.
-Studies suggest that embryos can survive the freezing and thawing process up to 90 % of the time.
+• Embryo Cryopreservation: This process requires additional egg harvesting, fertilization, and freezing for them to be ready to transfer later.
+Studies suggest that embryos can survive the freezing and thawing process up to 90 percent of the time.
+Advances in freezing techniques have allowed embryos to survive better, thus offering a sure alternative to women who want to preserve their fertility.

 • Radiation Shielding: The best method to prevent radiation-induced damage is using small lead shields positioned over the ovaries to diminish radiation exposure.

 • Ovarian Transposition or Oophoropexy: The procedure involves surgically repositioning the ovaries in the pelvis to save them from radiation when delivered to the pelvic area.
-Thus because of scatter radiation, ovaries cannot be protected completely as the ovaries are radiosensitive, and scatter radiation can lead to damage.
-Still, the chance of ovaries being protected through this method is relatively high.
+Thus, because of scatter radiation, ovaries cannot be protected completely, as the ovaries are radiosensitive, and scatter radiation can lead to damage.
+Still, this method has a relatively high chance of ovaries being protected.
 With the help of a lead shield, the ovaries are protected.
-After completing the total radiation sessions, repositioning of the ovaries is done.
+After completing all radiation sessions, the ovaries are repositioned.

 • Surgical Removal of the Cervix: To handle early-stage cervical cancer, a large triangular-shaped cervix, including the cancerous area, is withdrawn, called cervical conization.
 The rest of the remaining cervix and the uterus are conserved.
 Alternatively, a radical trachelectomy is called a partial or total removal of the cervix and the connective tissues following the uterus and cervix.